NoorRaihan/cydes2023WriteUp/README.md

-This is the writeup for Cydes 2023 Cyber Warzone CTF Competition form team BUJ4NG.
+This is the writeup for Cydes 2023 Cyber Warzone CTF Competition from team BUJ4NG.

 Hope these writeups will be useful to you ;)